Jarvis Island: Nineteenth-century guano mining

-The American Guano Company, which was incorporated in 1857, established claims in respect of Baker Island and Jarvis Island which was recognized under the U.S. Guano Islands Act of 1856.
+The American Guano Company, incorporated in 1857, established claims regarding Baker Island and Jarvis Island, recognized under the U.S. Guano Islands Act of 1856.
 Beginning in 1858, several support structures were built on Jarvis Island, along with a two-story, eight-room "superintendent's house" featuring an observation cupola and wide verandahs.
-Tram tracks were laid down for bringing mined guano to the western shore.
+Tram tracks were laid down to bring mined guano to the western shore.
 One of the first loads was taken by Samuel Gardner Wilder.

-Laborers for the mining operations came from around the Pacific, including from Hawaiʻi; the Hawaiian laborers named Baker Island "Paukeaho", meaning 'out of breath' or 'exhausted', which is indicative of their working conditions.
+Laborers for the mining operations came from around the Pacific, including from Hawaiʻi; the Hawaiian laborers named Baker Island "Paukeaho", meaning 'out of breath' or 'exhausted', which is indicative of the hard work needed.

-For the following 21 years, Jarvis was commercially mined for guano, sent to the United States as fertilizer, but the island was abruptly abandoned in 1879, leaving behind about a dozen buildings and 8,000 t of mined guano.
+For the following 21 years, Jarvis was commercially mined for guano sent to the United States as fertilizer.
+The island was abruptly abandoned in 1879, leaving behind about a dozen buildings and 8,000 t of mined guano.

-New Zealand entrepreneurs, including photographer Henry Winkelmann, then made unsuccessful attempts to continue guano extraction on Jarvis, and the two-storey house was sporadically inhabited during the early 1880s.
+New Zealand entrepreneurs, including photographer Henry Winkelmann, then made unsuccessful attempts to continue guano extraction on Jarvis, and the two-story house was sporadically inhabited during the early 1880s.
 Squire Flockton was left alone on the island as caretaker for several months and committed suicide there in 1883, apparently from gin-fueled despair.
 His wooden grave marker was a carved plank which could be seen in the island's tiny four-grave cemetery for decades.

 John T. Arundel & Co. resumed mining guano from 1886 to 1899.
 The United Kingdom annexed the island on June 3, 1889.
-Phosphate and copra entrepreneur John T. Arundel visited the island in 1909 on maiden voyage of the S.S.
-Ocean Queen and near the beach landing on the western shore members of the crew built a pyramidal day beacon made from slats of wood, which was painted white.
+Phosphate and copra entrepreneur John T. Arundel visited the island in 1909 on the maiden voyage of the S.S.
+Ocean Queen, and near the beach landing on the western shore, members of the crew built a pyramidal day beacon made from slats of wood, which was painted white.
 The beacon was standing in 1935, and remained until at least 1942.

 Wreck of barquentine Amaranth

 On August 30, 1913, the barquentine Amaranth (C. W. Nielson, captain) was carrying a cargo of coal from Newcastle, New South Wales, to San Francisco when it wrecked on Jarvis' southern shore.
 Ruins of ten wooden guano-mining buildings, the two-story house among them, could still be seen by the Amaranth crew, who left Jarvis aboard two lifeboats.
-One reached Pago Pago, American Samoa, and the other made Apia in Western Samoa.
+One reached Pago Pago, American Samoa, and the other made Apia in Samoa.
 The ship's scattered remains were noted and scavenged for many years, and rounded fragments of coal from the Amaranths hold were still being found on the south beach in the late 1930s.